-Potential Reform Agenda for Improved Performance with Compact Economic Assistance Renewal
+Potential Reform Agenda for Improved Performance with Compact Economic Assistance Renewal improving the greatest in the FSM.

-The discussion in the previous sections indicated potential economic benefits of the modeled Compact economic assistance renewal.
-The results differ among the three FAS, with potential economic performance improving the greatest in the FSM.
 Palau shows significant potential benefits and the RMI only a modest positive impact.
 The different impacts reflect the differing circumstances of the three nations and, importantly, the varying degrees of US support.
 As Chapter 1 outlined, the potential outcomes of the coming negotiations are uncertain.
 It is clear, though, that the US is committed to a negotiation process that is likely to lead to a renewal.
-The eventual outcome of negotiations will likely be above the non-renewal scenario; it is less clear if the best-case robust Compact economic assistance renewal scenarios can be matched or even exceeded through the soon-tobe re-activated negotiation process with each FAS.
+The eventual outcome of negotiations will likely be above the non-renewal scenario; it is less clear if the best-case robust Compact economic assistance renewal scenarios can be matched or even exceeded through the soon-to-be re-activated negotiation process with each FAS.